 I use a small pencil type brush, a medium round brush, with the bristles trimmed at an angle, and an edge paint brush.

 Thoroughly brush off the exterior of both the camera body and the lens.
 Do this before you remove the lens from the body (or have a body cap fitted).
-Clean all crevices, corners, dials, buttons, as well as inside the card door and battery compartment.
+Clean all crevices, corners, buttons, dials, inside card door and battery compartment.

-Once you have cleaned thoroughly around the lens mounting area, should the lens be removed from the camera.
+Once you have cleaned thoroughly around the lens mounting area, only then should the lens be removed from the camera.

 Dirt and dust accumulates around this area, and bits can easily drop into the camera as the lens or body cap is removed.

 Remove the lens with the camera pointing downwards.
-After removing the lens any remaining bits around the lens mount can be brushed off.
+While holding the camera downwards, tap the lens mount several times with the free hand, to make any loose bit drop out.
+Now remaining bits around the lens mount can be brushed off.